nullrocket/ember-simple-dom-tools/README.md

 // DIMENSION_OPTIONS.RETURN ARRAY will return an array of all the passed elements heights. height(paragraphDom,DIMENSION_OPTIONS.RETURN_ARRAY); // [500,500,500]

-// height called with single element, a value, and no options will return a single value. height(contentDom,600); // 600
+// height called with single element, a value, and no options will set the elements height and return the newly set height. height(contentDom,600); // 600

+// height called with single element, a value, and DIMENSION_OPTIONS.RETURN_ARRAY will set the elements height and return the newly set height as an array. height(contentDom,700,DIMENSION_OPTIONS.RETURN_ARRAY); // [700]

+// height called with an array of elements and a value will set the first elements height and return the newly set height. height(paragraphDomDom,700); // 700

+ * // height called with an array of elements, a value and DIMENSION_OPTIONS.RETURN_ARRAY will set all elements height and return an array of heights. height(paragraphDomDom,800,DIMENSION_OPTIONS.RETURN_ARRAY); // [800,800,800]

 ```